SantaUnion/AtomTween/README.md

 // perspective: numerical value from 0-2000
 // 150 yeilds extreme perspective, 2000 yeilds subtle persepective

-// Apply perspective to container
-AtomTween.to (containerID, 0, {perspective:500});
+// Initiated or apply perspective to container AtomTween.to (containerID, 0, {perspective:500});
 ```